The Bankrate promise

 You might assume getting approved for a mortgage to buy a house is impossible if you have poor or bad credit.
 However, even with a subpar score, there could still be options for you.
+Here’s a quick look at how to buy a house with bad credit.

 Credit scores generally range from 300 to 850, though some scoring models for auto loans and bank credit cards can stretch from 250 to 900.
 One of the most common scoring models is the FICO score.
-Here’s how the population breaks down in terms of credit scores, according to FICO:

 How to get a mortgage with bad credit